diegojfc94/internet_corner/content/career.md

 I have been working on the whole technology stack, although in the last 3 years I have been focused on the more visual section, close to the user because since I started in the programming world, it is the one that brought me more curiosity from the beginning.

-Currently, in late 2024 May, I´m learning React with Next.js, to get new opportunities outside the Angular ecosystem and get out of my comfort zone.
+Currently, in 2025, I´m learning Astro & Svelte, also focusing in Vite & Jenkins.

+## Frontend Engineer (2024 - Now)
+Now, I´m working in ticketing & culture industry.

+A quick recap of the technologies that I´m currently using:
+- Angular v17/18 (with Typescript)
+- Svelte (beginner level)
+- Astro (beginner level, but I ❤️ it)
+- Jest
+- Playwright
+- Cypress
+- RxJS
+- Vite
+- K8s & Docker
+- GitHub
+- Jenkins
+- AWS
+- Sentry
+- Mixpanel
+- Jira
+- Agile

-## Frontend Engineer (2021 - Now)
+## Frontend Engineer (2021 - 2024)
-Now, I´m working on a PWA and Control Center project with Hexagonal Architecture in the Photovoltaic industry.
+During this time, I was working on a PWA and Control Center project with Hexagonal Architecture in the Photovoltaic industry.

 A quick recap of the technologies that I´m currently using:
 - Angular v16 (with Typescript)